Historic Tours UK (Formerly Historic Tours UK & Greece)

 Rest Days:

-The day of arrival, Wednesday 6th August, will be a day of rest to allow you to recover from travel at our hotel in York.
-Evenings are generally free except for two nights when group dinners will be provided on 6th and 12th August.
+The day of arrival, Monday 15th June, will be a day of rest to allow you to recover from travel at our hotel in York.
+There is a free morning in Carlisle on Sunday 21st June.
+Evenings are generally free except for two nights when group dinners will be provided on 15th and 22nd June.

 Overnight Locations:

-We will stay at four-star (Holiday Inn York City Centre, Newcastle Crowne Plaza, Holiday Inn Lancaster, Crowne Plaza Manchester City Centre) and three-star hotels (Travelodge, Hexham and The Crown and Mitre, Carlisle).
-The Chester supplementary night is at the Crowne Plaza Chester.
+We will stay at four-star (Holiday Inn York City Centre, Royal County Hotel Durham, Crowne Plaza Manchester City Centre and the Hotel Indigo Chester.) and three-star hotels (Travelodge, Hexham and The Crown and Mitre, Carlisle).

 Cost:

-The estimated cost for a full programme of fourteen is £1227 per person, based on a formula of five couples and four individual bookings.
-The Chester supplement is £102 pp.
+The estimated cost for a full programme of fourteen is £1474 per person, based on a formula of five couples and four individual bookings.

-The estimated cost for ten people is £1292 per person, based on a formula of three couples and four individual bookings.
-The Chester supplement is £119 pp.
+The estimated cost for ten people is £1609 per person, based on a formula of three couples and four individual bookings.

-The estimated cost for six people is £1573 per person, based on a formula of two couples and two individual bookings.
-The Chester supplement is £143 pp.
+The estimated cost for six people is £1864 per person, based on a formula of two couples and two individual bookings.

 Deposit and Final Payment: